Vol. 3: (The Subliminal Verses)

 Vol. 3: (The Subliminal Verses) is the third studio album by American heavy metal band Slipknot, released on May 25, 2004, by Roadrunner Records.
 A special edition, containing a bonus disc, was released on April 12, 2005.
 It is the band's only album produced by Rick Rubin.
 Following the band's tour to promote its second album in 2002, speculation regarding the future began.
 Some band members had already been involved in side projects including Murderdolls, To My Surprise, and the reformation of Stone Sour.
 In 2003, Slipknot moved into The Mansion to work on the album.
 Initially, the band was unproductive; lead vocalist Corey Taylor was drinking heavily.
 Nevertheless, the band managed to write more than enough material for a new album.
 Vol. 3 is credited as Slipknot's first to incorporate more traditional, melodic song structures, guitar solos and acoustic instruments.

 The album received generally positive reviews.
 Slipknot was praised by AllMusic for its "dedication to making it a Slipknot album", while Q added that the album was "a triumph".
 The album peaked within the top ten in album sales across eleven countries, and went Platinum in the United States.
 The band also received the Grammy Award for Best Metal Performance for the song "Before I Forget".
 At the end of 2009, "Before I Forget" was listed as "AOL's Top Metal Song of the Decade".
 Roadrunner Records have listed the music video for "Duality" as the best music video in Roadrunner history.

+In 2025, Rae Lemeshow-Barooshian of Loudwire included the album in her list of "the top 50 nu-metal albums of all time", ranking it thirteenth.